 - Sticky Hopbush (Dodonaea viscosa ssp. spatulata)

-Photo point progression of the WOMADelaide forest site:
+Image: Photo point progression of the Coorong & Lower Lakes WOMADelaide Forest site.

-We are all responsible for contributing to climate change, and you too can play a role in the solution ... offset some or all of the carbon dioxide produced by you or your organisation with plantings managed by Greening Australia.
+We are all responsible for contributing to climate change, and you can play an active role in the solution by offsetting carbon emissions produced by you or your organisation through plantings managed by Greening Australia.

 WOMADelaide encourages patrons attending the event to ride a bike.
 The festival offers staffed bike parks at each of the main entrances to accommodate more than 700 bikes.